vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 selected banks of the same format.
 A shared sample pool can have different placements in each bank's inputs.

+When a bank needs exactly one pool, `context.sample<SampleData>()` returns that input directly.
+It fails if the selection is empty, has multiple inputs, or lacks the requested data.
+An optional message describes the format's single-input requirement.

 Some sequences also assign logical meanings to their selected banks.
 Register `sequence.assignBanks(assignBanks)` for that case.
 It runs after automatic or manual selection and can attach native placement values to the sequence-to-bank